larabjork/anagrams/README.md

 **Output:** "Congrats!
 You've got anagrams!", "Congrats!
 You found two antigrams!", "Sorry, your phrases aren't anagrams or antigrams.
 But they are still very nice."

 ### Technologies Used
 Ruby 2.5.1, rspec, pry, Bundler

 Project was written using Google Chrome; no other browsers were tested for compatibility.

 ### Project Setup instructions
-1. Ensure that you have the correct version of Ruby installed
+1. Ensure that you have the correct version of Ruby installed.
 2. Clone the project locally from github.
 3. Install Bundler if you do not already have it by running **gem install bundler** in the terminal.
 4. Run **bundle install** to manage gems; if you make additional changes to the Gemfile, you will need to run this command again.
-5. Enter **ruby scripts.rb** to start the program.
+5. Enter **ruby scripts.rb** to start the app in the terminal.
+You will need to do this each time you want to enter a pair of words.
+6. To run the app's tests, enter **rspec -fd** in the terminal.
+Adding **-fd** will allow you to see a brief description of what each test is looking for.
+The tests will still run if you enter only **rspec**.
 6. If something doesn't display correctly or goes wrong somehow, please contact me at <lara.m.bjork@gmail.com> and I will do my best to troubleshoot for you.

 ### Known Issues and Limitations
 * No known bugs